agapekl/agapekl/README.md

-# Who is Agape Keleta?
+# Hey, I'm Agape! 👋

-I’m Agape Keleta, a 15-year-old software developer from New York, USA.
+I’m a 15-year-old software developer from New York, USA.
 My name is pronounced *uh-gah-pay*.
 Over the years, I’ve collaborated with several companies and am now focused on my own venture, [Many Social](https://many.app) — a powerful software platform that simplifies social media management, enhances team collaboration, and drives impactful, data-informed marketing strategies.

 I’m deeply passionate about automation and believe it holds the key to unlocking a faster, more innovative future for humanity by streamlining everyday tasks.